Efstratios Grivas: Administrator and organizer

-He was a founding member of the Association of Top Greek Chessplayers (1995) and has since been a member of its Policy Board (Executive Secretary 1996-1997 and Vice-President since 1998).
+He was a founding member of the Association of Top Greek Chessplayers (1995) and has since been a member of its Policy Board (Executive Secretary 1996-1997 and vice-president since 1998).
 From 1996 until 1999 he held the position of Greek Chess Federation Technical Advisor.
 Finally, he served as a member of FIDE's Players’ Council (1998–2002).
 He holds the titles of FIDE International Organizer (was a co-organizer of the 1999 European Youth Chess Championships in Litochoro Pierias with more than 1000 participants) and FIDE International Arbiter, titles that are awarded according to specific requirements and are not honorary.

 Trainer

 His work in this field includes more than 12000 hours of training in many clubs, especially with younger players.
 From 1986 to 1991 he was the Federal Trainer of the National Juniors Team.
 During the period 1989–1990 he was the Trainer of the DEI Macedonia-Thrace Chess Academy, while during 1996–1998 and 2002–2004 he held the same position in Pnevmatiki Stegi Peristeriou Chess Club and finally during 2002–2005 he worked with Koropi Sports & Chess Club as well.
 In 2001–2002 he worked as a professor at the Institute of Professional Education in Peristeri and as External Contributor with O.E.E.K.
-(Sports Department - Chess Trainer Faculty) while from 2001–2004 he also offered his chess services to the Military Officers’ Academy.
+(Sports Department - Chess Trainer Faculty) while from 2001 to 2004 he also offered his chess services to the Military Officers’ Academy.

 In 2004 Grivas was awarded the title of FIDE Senior Trainer.